AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/11-GAExamples/11-GAExamples.markdown

 ## What have we seen in this chapter?

-The chapter presents three examples on how genetic algorithm can be efficiently employed to find a solution to some optimization problems.
+The chapter presents three examples on how genetic algorithm can be efficiently employed to find a solution to some optimization problems:

+- The fundamental theorem of arithmetic, which consists in finding for a given number $N$ a set of prime numbers that when multipled together is equals to $N$;
+- Two variants of the knapsack problem, namely the _unbounded_ and _0-1_ variants;
+- The room scheduling problem which consists in assigning meeting to rooms while avoiding overlapping.

  As we have said, the genetic algorithm does not guarantee that the result is actually the optimal solution.

 The next chapter covers the